abhiabhi0/obsidan-programmerCave/Golang/Goroutines/03 - Goroutines vs Threads.md

 - Python's threads are limited by OS constraints and higher overhead.
 - Go's goroutines handle 1000 concurrent tasks efficiently with minimal resource usage.

----

-Would you like a specific example or deeper exploration of goroutines in Go?